Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • (i, j, …): comparison of treatment arms ‘i, j, …’ vs. control arm

-Since per definition, success of one treatment arm suffices to declare study success, that is the conclusion one comes to due to significance of treatment arm \(1\).
+Since per definition, success of one treatment arm suffices (because there is only one treatment arm left) to declare study success, that is the conclusion one comes to due to significance of treatment arm \(1\).
 Stopping treatment arm \(2\) earlier therefore did not influence the positive result.

 Landmark analysis with Greenwood’s formula